Written by Miranda A. Bocci

-It has been theorized that modern migration tends to have economic patterns.
-That is to say that, it is likely to be driven by economic opportunities to a much greater extent, than by the presence of political tension, hostile regimes (such as dictatorships), or environmental threats.
-This trend has been observed in the European Union, where a surprising majority of EU migrants have left their countries of origin in pursuit of better economic opportunities and a more ideal lifestyle.
+It has been theorized that modern migration has economic patterns; that is, migration is driven by economic opportunities to a greater degree than it is by the presence of political tension.
+This trend has recently been observed in the EU, where a surprising majority of migrants who have left their countries of origin, have done so to pursue better economic opportunities and quality of life.

-In Theory of Migration by Everett Spurgeon Lee, – Professor of Sociology at the University of Georgia, – advanced a theory of migration which suggests that certain “push” and “pull” factors are the main causes of migration.
-Lee conceptualized the push factors as lack of economic opportunities and education in the home country (Lee, 1966).
-On the other hand, pull factors were seen as potential benefits available in the receiving society, – such as economic opportunities, religious and political freedoms and rights, and greater access to better educational resources (Lee, 1966).
-Non-EU migrants who decide to relocate to the European Union tend to have a positive pre-existing perception of European states, as capable of offering a reasonably stable political environment, as well as good employment prospects, a decent salary, a clean environment and low crime rates (pull factors).
+In A Theory of Migration, Everett Spurgeon Lee, professor of sociology at the University of Georgia, advanced a theory of migration that suggests that certain push and pull factors are the main causes of migration.
+Lee conceptualized the push factors as a lack of economic opportunities and education in the home country (Lee, 1966).
+Conversely, he defined pull factors as potential benefits available in the receiving society, such as economic opportunities, religious and political freedoms and rights, and greater access to educational resources (Lee, 1966).
+Non-EU migrants who relocate to the EU typically have a positive pre-existing perception of European states, viewing them as politically stable and with good employment prospects, a decent salary, a clean environment, and low crime rates (i.e., pull factors).

-Yet since the beginning of the coronavirus outbreak, almost a dozen of the 27 EU countries have closed their borders to non-EU migrants (Thiessen, 2020).
-The decision has generated an intense debate among EU member-states on the sensitive subject of labour migrant rights.
-One side contends that the EU’s act of closing borders failed to effectively address the problem, while the other side argues along the popular line that ‘desperate times call for desperate measures.’
-This has exposed a vulnerability in the EU’s system of dealing with international health threats, particularly in its preparedness and capacity to accommodate non-EU migrants.
+Yet since the beginning of COVID-19, almost a dozen of the 27 EU countries have closed their borders to non-EU migrants (Thiessen, 2020), which has generated intense debate among EU states on the topic of labour migrant rights.
+One side of the debate suggests that the recent border control policies in the EU have failed to effectively address the challenges brought by COVID-19, while the other side expresses a line of thinking similar to the popular saying “desperate times call for desperate measures.”

 Labour Migration in the European Union